4tkbytes/dropbear/README.md

 ~~Depsite it looking like a dependency for `eucalyptus`, it can serve as a framework too.
 Looking through the `docs.rs` will you find related documentation onhow to use it and for rendering your own projects.~~

 dropbear cannot be used as a framework (yet), but is best compatible with the eucalyptus editor when making games.
-For scripting, eucalyptus uses `rhai`, a new language that works with rust.
+For scripting, eucalyptus uses `typescript`.
+The main philosophy of scripting is to be able to have **type safety**, which can aid developers with their code, which is the reason as to why I didn't use `javascript` for scripting instead.

+The typescript used in the scripting is ran with the deno runtime.

+TODO: Create better documentation

-The rhai reference for the eucalyptus editor is under the /docs folder of this repository, so take a look there.
+The typescript reference for the eucalyptus editor is under the /docs folder of this repository, so take a look there.
 [Here is the entrance](https://github.com/4tkbytes/dropbear/blob/main/docs/README.md)

 ## Compability